axiom5/fNIRS_topoviewer/Readme.md

 This tool processes trial-based fNIRS data for multiple subjects, performs optional Hemodynamic Trigger Averaging (HTA), and generates interactive, self-contained HTML visualizations using D3.js.
 The visualizations feature a topographic heatmap interpolated in 3D space and projected onto a 2D view, along with clickable channels to display individual time series.

 ![Sample Screenshot Placeholder](placeholder.png)
-*(Suggestion: Replace placeholder.png with an actual screenshot of your visualization)*

 ## Features